 There are 8

 public school districts in greater Tucson that support the academic needs of children.
 The geographic location of your home determines where your children attend school.
 Generally, students in kindergarten through eighth grade have some transportation provided for them.
-Most high school students are expected to provide their own transportation.
+Some high school students provide their own transportation.
+There may also be "Open Enrollment" available in any school/school district.

 Amphitheater Public Schools: (520) 292-4200